Dunera

 Jewish refugee from Austria who last lived in Leeds.

 Stateless Jewish refugee from Germany with Romanian roots.
-Was released from internment.
+Was released from internment end of 1940.

 Active member of the Jewish sports club HAKOAH in Vienna.
 Release refused without a tribunal hearing.

-Jew from Berlin.
+Jew from Berlin, butcher.
 Release refused without a tribunal hearing.

 Nazi opponent from Germany.